alexhayes/jquery-tumblr/README.md

 It was inspired by the work of [Chris Tran](https://chris-tran.com/blog/?p=236) however realy bares no resemblance to his code.

-Note that the markup generated is similar to that of tumblr's default theme however posts are enclosed in <li> tags rather than just <div>'s.
+Note that the markup generated is similar to that of tumblr's default theme however posts are enclosed in ul/li tags rather than just div's.

 ## Example